Lifejackets save lives - let's make it law

 The term “recreational” refers to how the craft is used, not just its size.
 While some safety rules differentiate based on length (e.g., stricter requirements for vessels 6 m and under), our position is that mandatory lifejacket use should apply to all recreational craft, regardless of size.

-• How will this be enforced?
+• How will this be enforced if the law changes?

 • What is the current version of Maritime Rule Part 91?